Nobody knows better than HR specialists that an increasing number of traditional jobs will be replaced by robots.

-“We get a lot of doomsayers saying that there’s a 50 percent chance of machines out-performing humans in every task in 45 years.
-I don’t agree with it,” says Dr Alan Montague, Program Director of the Master of Human Resources Management at RMIT.
+“We get a lot of doomsayers saying that there’s a 50 per cent chance of machines out-performing humans in every task in 45 years.
+I don’t agree with it,” says Dr Alan Montague, HR expert and retired Program Director of the Master of Human Resources Management at RMIT.

 “It’s wise to err on the doomsayers’ side to prepare our university graduates for an uncertain future, given the wide variation on the forecasts of the future of work,” he says.

 By developing a deeper understanding of technology, HR managers can ensure their future employment and enjoy the benefits that artificial intelligence brings to HR processes.

 A broad definition of AI or artificial intelligence is the ability of computers to do things that would be considered intelligent if humans did them.
 AI is a term that’s often used to refer to computer science, machine learning or one of several other sub-branches of computer technology.